 Consider the immediate and long-term impacts of migrating.
 Choose a vendor who will work with you on the migration, possesses experience with your infrastructure, and can coordinate the migration without disruption.
 The start-to-finish migration timeline will also be a key consideration.
 Some vendors can do it in days or weeks, while others may need months.
 Get as much information about their migration process as you can up-front.
+Seamless switch over from our current solution to the Rocket BlueZone Terminal Emulator.
+Even migrating VBS macros was a breeze.
+Faster response times too!

-G2Crowd Reviewer December 2018
+-G2Crowd Reviewer, December 2018